Nearby36/time_seires_prediction_using_lstm/readme.md

+Detailed description about LSTM and RNN in prediction of time series can be seen in the author's blog:http://www.cnblogs.com/arkenstone/p/5794063.html#3750733

 **trainingset_selection.py** is used to format input data to training data set.
 It will return files of those enterprises satisfying the screening rule.

 **neural_network_run.py** is used to train neural network for time series prediction.
 It returns a lstm model and evaluation results of the model.